scaffold-eth/scaffold-eth-2/README.md

 - Edit your frontend in `packages/nextjs/pages`
 - Edit your deployment scripts in `packages/hardhat/deploy`

-# Deploying your Smart Contracts
+## Deploying your Smart Contracts to a Live Network
 Once you are ready to deploy your smart contracts, there are a few things you need to adjust.

 1. Select the network